Nanolaser: Properties

 Compared with conventional lasers, nanolasers show distinct properties and capabilities.
 The biggest advantages of nanolasers are their ultra-small physical volumes to improve energy efficiencies, decrease lasing thresholds, and achieve high modulation speeds.

-Types of nanolasers
+Types

 Microdisk laser

 A microdisk laser is a very small laser consisting of a disk with quantum well structures built into it.
 Its dimensions can exist on the micro-scale or nano-scale.
 Microdisk lasers use a whispering-gallery mode resonant cavity.
 The light in cavity travels around the perimeter of the disk and the total internal reflection of photons can result in a strong light confinement and a high quality factor, which means a powerful ability of the microcavity to store the energy of photons coupled into the cavity.

 Photonic crystal laser

 Photonic crystal lasers utilize periodic dielectric structures with different refractive indices; light can be confined with the use of a photonic crystal microcavity.
 In dielectric materials, there is orderly spatial distribution.
 When there is a defect in the periodic structure, the two-dimensional or three-dimensional photonic crystal structure will confine the light in the space of the diffractive limit and produce the Fano resonance phenomenon, which means a high quality factor with a strong light confinement for lasers.
 The fundamental feature of photonic crystals is the photonic bandgap, that is, the light whose frequency falls in the photonic band gap cannot propagate in the crystal structure, thus resulting in a high reflectivity for incident light and a strong confinement of light to a small volume of wavelength scale.
 The appearance of photonic crystals makes the spontaneous emission in the photon gap completely suppressed.
 But the high cost of photonic crystal impedes the development and spreading applications of photonic crystal lasers.